Increasing ultrasound field-of-view with reduced element count arrays containing large elements: Methods

 where \(C\) is the contrast, and \(\mu_{i}\) and \(\mu_{o}\) are the mean envelope values inside and outside a ROI respectively.
 A more objective metric for contrast is the generalized contrast-to-noise ratio (gCNR), defined from the overlapping area of the histograms of two regions \cite{rodriguez-molares_generalized_2020}.
 The gCNR is defined as

 where \(p_{i}(x)\) and \(p_{o}(x)\) are the histograms of the envelopes in some ROI and the background respectively.
 The gCNR is resilient against dynamic range changes and speckle variance, and thus gives a more objective metric for evaluating contrast improvement between different beamforming algorithms \cite{rodriguez-molares_generalized_2020}.

-Finally, speckle statistics were evaluated using the speckle signal-to-noise ratio (sSNR).
+Speckle statistics were evaluated using the speckle signal-to-noise ratio (sSNR).
 This ratio is defined as

 where \(\Bar{A}\) is the mean of some speckle region, and \(var(A)\) is the variance in that region.
 Fully developed speckle will have an sSNR value of 1.91 \cite{wagner_statistics_1983}.
-The lower the sSNR value, the less developed the speckle.
-The NSI, SCF, and MV beamformers are all known to increase speckle variance \cite{agarwal_improving_2019,synnevag_adaptive_2007,camacho_phase_2009}, so this metric is included to quantify that change.
+In addition to sSNR, we also performed Kolmogorov-Smirnov (K-S) testing at near, mid, and far fields to determine whether speckle remained Rayleigh distributed.
+The ROIs used for K-S testing were first decimated by 10 pixels in either direction to ensure statistical independence of samples.
+Finally, we estimate the signal-to-noise ratio (SNR) to observe coupled element sensitivity.
+These estimates were made by taking the ratio of mean speckle signal over the standard deviation of an anechoic region, which should primarily contain noise.